 Brief facts about the Guillain Barre Syndrome

-The symptoms may develop over hours to a few weeks.
-During the acute phase, the disorder can be life-threatening, with about 15 percent of people developing weakness of the breathing muscles and, therefore, requiring mechanical ventilation.
+The symptoms develop over a period of a few hours to a few weeks.
+In this phase, the syndrome will become fatal as breathing becomes difficult since the muscles responsible for it are affected and thus requiring external assistance.
 Some are affected by changes in the function of the autonomic nervous system, which can lead to dangerous abnormalities in heart rate and blood pressure.

 The symptoms of this disease usually reflect in 2-week time.
 And the consequences can be life-threatening.